mustang25/esp32/README.md

 - ESP32 achieves ultra-low power consumption with a combination of several types of proprietary software
 - ESP32 is capable of functioning reliably in industrial environments, with an operating temperature ranging from –40°C to +125°C.

-We will use **AWS** to collect, store and visualize the data from the devices.
+We will use **AWS** to collect and store the data from the devices.
 The map-based dashboard will listen for state changes to the device shadow and update in near real time.

-Secondly, all transactions will be stored in a blockchain ledger, to provide users a definitive, unalterable history of transactions.
+In the second part, we will demonstrate how you could store transactions in a block chain.
+In the example provided, every update is stored in a blockchain ledger.
+This method provides all stakeholders a definitive, unalterable history of transactions.
 This means, they will be able to confirm with certainty the path their shipment took (GPS Sensors), that the shipment was not tampered with (light and motion sensors) and it met environmental requirements (temperature and humidity sensors).
 The centralized blockchain solution we will use is **Hyperledger Sawtooth on AWS**.

 ## Pre-requisites